-- Business and individual income lag a year behind other data due to ATO data reporting cycles. - Business income generation typically lags behind establishment of business due to initial capital costs.
+Income lags a year behind other data due to ATO data reporting cycles.

 Historical trend: Average taxable income has historically stayed below the Queensland average; following a similar upward trend, but with greater fluctuations (possibly due to seasonal variations in agriculture).
-Businesses (non-primary production) in Wandoan had a combined income between \$330,000 and \$1.06 M per annum from 2001 - 2010.

-Business activity increased significantly in 2010/11, when CSG construction and flood reconstruction commenced; the number of businesses jumped from 40 to 65.
-Following a typical business establishment pattern, total income peaked sharply two years later, at \$6.5M.
 Between 2011 and 2014, average taxable income increased by 38% (a faster growth rate than the historic trend), although remained below the Queensland average.
 Income growth slowed as employment fell with the completion of the CSG construction phase.

-Since CSG construction period (2015 - 2017):
+Since CSG construction period (2015 - 2018):